Trade Shows That Sell

 Leads, leads, leads, leads, leads, leads… this is all you want.
 Everything else is bait (your job is not to feed the fish, it is the catch the fish).

-Review the two sample promo flyers–one for black and white (the ones you hand out), and the other that says “color.” (the “red” doesn’t come across bold enough in black and white copies).
+Review the two sample promo flyers for trade shows–one for black and white (the ones you hand out), and the other that says “color.” (the “red” doesn’t come across bold enough in black and white copies).
 If you have a chance and they have a color copier, I would make two display flyers with the color pdf so you can tape them at your booth and people will see them.

-You will want to create a trade show landing page to track all prospects and have them land on a page that corresponds to the trade show special offer.
+You will want to create a trade show landing page to track all prospects and have them land on a page that corresponds to the special offer at your trade shows.
 It also contains instructions and reiterates the special offer code, plus it lists the additional promotions and had additional copy and links to overcome objections.
 This would be similar to an ad landing page.

 You may wish to create something similar to the sample page I’ve created.
 However, one thing that we still need is a way to link them DIRECTLY to the specials.
 We may wish to link them to a special page within our shopping cart.